pra-nav-04/DailyFeed/README.md

             </p>
         </li>
         <li>
-            <p>Our Website uses Machine Learning Algorithm like Support Vector Machine for classifying the category of the News.
+            <p>This Website uses Machine Learning Algorithm like Support Vector Machine for classifying the category of the News.
             </p>
         </li>
         <li>